 While the internet is flooded with stroller reviews, a couple of favorites clearly emerge from rankings of best strollers.

-The fast-folding Baby Jogger City Mini 2 and its counterpart with all-terrain wheels, the City Mini GT 2, are popular choices under $400—while the more versatile UPPAbaby VISTA, priced at $929 and up, is a top pick at a higher price point.
+The fast-folding Baby Jogger City Mini 2 and its counterpart with all-terrain wheels, the City Mini GT 2, are popular choices under $400—while the more versatile UPPAbaby VISTA, priced at $999, is a top pick at a higher price point.

 Here's a sampling of best stroller rankings from the most authoritative websites, like Baby Gear Lab, which conducts scientific testing; The Wirecutter, a product review site from The New York Times; and What to Expect, a leading site for new and expectant parents; and Good Housekeeping, a magazine that readers go to for expert advise on every day products.